aslak3/ab/README.md

 # AB

-This is the first large C program I ever wrote.
+This is the first large C program I ever wrote, in 1996-97.
 It is an address book program for AmigaOS 3.
 The below is a conversion of the AB.guide help file to HTML, made with the script I found at https://github.com/niklasekstrom/amigaguide_to_html

 I made this repo just to preserve the code, nothing more.